Marcus-Groth/PalatePilot/README.md

 # Palate Pilot
-Palate Pilot is a food delivery webapp crafted to simplify the process for users to order an extensive selction of dishes, drinks, and snack with all product delivered directly to their own doorsteps.
-Palate Pilot using a user-friendly interface, secure registration, a login system, and responsive across both mobile and tablets.
+Palate Pilot is an e-commerce online food delivery web application designed to streamline the ordering process for a wide variety of dishes, drinks, and snacks, all delivered directly to your doorstep.
+The platform boasts a user-friendly interface, secure registration and login systems, and is fully responsive across both mobile and tablet devices.

 ## Features under developing
-- Registrate new user to the system
+- User registration system
-- Allow user to login
+- User login functionality

 ## Features completed